sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 - it uses `limit`, `offset` kind of pagination so there were many queries to DB and it was slow
 - I somehow got duplicates in the returned data

-At this point I was quite fed up with ruby, and though of another way.
+At this point, I was quite fed up with ruby, and though of another way.

 ### Approach 2 - External JVM process

-Kiba gem is flexible, so I though I will ask it to execute a JVM process that would stream the results to STDOUT in JSON and ruby would just parse it.
+Kiba gem is flexible, so I thought I will ask it to execute a JVM process that would stream the results to STDOUT in JSON and ruby would just parse it.
-That would be quite generic solution and we could re-use it for other jobs as well.
+That would be quite a generic solution and we could re-use it for other jobs as well.

-Some time ago I learnt that Snowflake can unlaod data to inernal stage, and then you can stream the data with JDBC driver.
-I assumed that it might be quite performant way to get a big amount of data from Snowflake.
-Here's a bit more details about the solution https://docs.snowflake.com/en/user-guide/data-unload-snowflake.html
+Some time ago I learnt that Snowflake can unload data to the internal stage, and then you can stream the data with JDBC driver.
+I assumed that it might be a performant way to get a big amount of data from Snowflake.
+Here are more details about the solution https://docs.snowflake.com/en/user-guide/data-unload-snowflake.html

-I spent few hours and I created a new project, called it `snowflake-to-stdout`. sources here: [sparrovv/snowflake-to-stdout](https://github.com/sparrovv/snowflake-to-stdout)
+I spent a few hours and I created a new project, called it `snowflake-to-stdout`. sources here: [sparrovv/snowflake-to-stdout](https://github.com/sparrovv/snowflake-to-stdout)

 Quick usage example: